-If you’ve been thinking about training for a marathon, we will support you all the way with a comprehensive range of training plans, guides and race tips, so that you get to the start line in great shape.
+If you’ve been thinking about training for a marathon, we will support you all the way with running advice and race tips, so that you get to the start line in great shape.
 This marathon running guide aims to help you get started, and includes advice on: kick-starting your marathon training, marathon training tips and safe training protocols.

 Training for a marathon: Prepare your training schedule

 If you are thinking of training for a marathon, then you will need to plan ahead.
 If you're starting without any real base fitness level, then preparation is key.
 Everyone will be at a different level of fitness before they start training, and your rate of progression will vary considerably depending on your age, gender, current and previous fitness levels and available training time.

 Follow these guidelines for when you're planning how far in advance you need to begin your preparations: